jimrollenhagen/ironic-specs/specs/template.rst

   can have a profound impact on performance when called in critical sections of the code.

-* Will the change include any locking, and if so what considerations are there on holding the lock?
+* Will the change include any TaskManager locking, and if so what considerations are there on holding the lock?

 * How will the new code be affected if the hash ring rebalances while it is running?